Squeegee16/upgraded-enigma/README.md

     └── .../

 #### Step 3 — Restart the Application
 ##### Standard installation
     source venv/bin/activate
     python app.py
 ##### Or if running as a service
     sudo systemctl restart ham-radio-app
 ##### Or Docker
     docker compose restart app
 #### Step 4 — First Run (Automatic Dependency Installation)
-When the application starts, each plugin checks for its required dependencies.
-If they are not installed, the plugin will:
+When the application starts, each plugin checks for its required dependencies.\ If they are not installed, the plugin will:
     - Display an Install button on its page
     - You can also click Install from the plugin page to trigger installation
-    - Installation progress is shown in real time -Some plugins (like SatDump) may take 15–30 minutes to build from source
+    - Installation progress is shown in real time
+    - Some plugins (like SatDump) may take 15–30 minutes to build from source
     Note: Installation requires an internet connection.
 Some plugins require sudo for system package installation.

 #### Step 5 — Configure the Plugin
 After installation:
-[ ] Navigate to the plugin page via the Dashboard or Plugins menu [ ] Click Settings
+-[ ] Navigate to the plugin page via the Dashboard or Plugins menu -[ ] Click Settings
-[ ] Configure the plugin for your station
+-[ ] Configure the plugin for your station
-[ ] Save settings and start the plugin
+-[ ] Save settings and start the plugin
 ##### Plugin-Specific Requirements
 ###### FLdigi
-[ ] FLdigi must have XML-RPC enabled
+-[ ] FLdigi must have XML-RPC enabled
-[ ] In FLdigi: Configure → XML-RPC
+-[ ] In FLdigi: Configure → XML-RPC
-[ ] Set Host: localhost, Port: 7362
+-[ ] Set Host: localhost, Port: 7362
-[ ] Enable: "XML-RPC server"
+-[ ] Enable: "XML-RPC server"

 ##### WSJT-X
-[ ] WSJT-X must have UDP enabled
+-[ ] WSJT-X must have UDP enabled
-[ ] In WSJT-X: File → Settings → Reporting
+-[ ] In WSJT-X: File → Settings → Reporting
-[ ] Set UDP Server: localhost
+-[ ] Set UDP Server: localhost
-[ ] Set Port: 2237
+-[ ] Set Port: 2237
-[ ]Enable: "Accept UDP requests"
+-[ ] Enable: "Accept UDP requests"

 ##### Winlink (Pat)
-[ ] Pat is installed automatically
+-[ ] Pat is installed automatically
-[ ] Configure callsign in plugin settings
+-[ ] Configure callsign in plugin settings
-[ ] Supports: Telnet, AX.25, VARA HF, VARA FM, ARDOP
+-[ ] Supports: Telnet, AX.25, VARA HF, VARA FM, ARDOP

 ##### QSSTV
-[ ] QSSTV requires a display (X11)
+-[ ] QSSTV requires a display (X11)
-[ ] For headless servers,
+-[ ] For headless servers,
 ###### use Xvfb:
     sudo apt-get install xvfb
     Xvfb :1 -screen 0 1024x768x24 &